 No harm, no foul

 Here’s my proposition for those on extension: deposit at least one quarter of the taxes from the last filed return in April, and each quarter thereafter until your accountant calculates more precisely what is required for this year.

-If that turns out to be more than a quarter of your estimated 2012 liability, you can even it out in the later quarters by reducing your deposits.
+If that turns out to be more than a quarter of your estimated liability for the current year, you can even it out in the later quarters by reducing your deposits.

 If you find you’ll owe more taxes this year than you did two year’s ago, you’ve at least gotten a start toward paying.
 You’ll have to make larger deposits in later quarters to avoid penalties for being under withheld.